Director: Baz Luhrmann

 However, there were some major disappointments.

 This is a film that is based strongly on characters.
 They fuel the story almost conclusively.
-Which was why it was so disappointing that I did not become attached to any of them.
-I was not rooting for or against any of them.
+Therefore, it was so disappointing that I did not become attached to any of the characters.
+I was not rooting for or against any of them – I didn’t feel like I had gotten to know them properly.

 People are complicated, these characters were not, considering it was such a ‘people story’.
 Too many of their thoughts and emotions were not portrayed clearly.
 Most of the time there was a lot of emotion without obvious reasoning behind them.